-CONTENTS
+TABLE OF CONTENTS

 1. Introduction

 1.1 Purpose of the network extension

-1.2 Structure of the deliverable
+1.2 Structure of the deliverable4

 2. Network extension objectives

-2.1 Project objectives and key performance indicators
+2.1 Project objectives and key performance indicators5

-2.2 Results based on requested improvements to the network extension after the first review

-2.3 The European Commission's requested improvements in the second project review to the network extension
+2.2 The European Commission's requested improvements in the first project review to the network extension

 3. Selection process

 4. New members to the extended network

 4.1 Network

 4.1.1 Network members in EU countries

 4.1.2 Network members in EU Associated countries

 5. Future work

 ANNEX I. GLOSSARY AND ACRONYMS

 ANNEX II.
 REFERENCES

 TABLES AND FIGURES

-Table 1: New members to the EU-HYBNET network9
+Table 1: New members to the EU-HYBNET network

 Table 2: EU-HYBNET initial network members as of February 2021

 Table 3: EU-HYBNET network members from EU Countries

 Figure 1: EU-HYBNET network extension 2020-2025